Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 Create tasks that enforce your data protection by design and default policies across systems and product workflows.
 This might include limiting access to sensitive data or applying pseudonymization techniques.

 Document design reviews, internal GDPR audits, and legal reviews for large-scale processing initiatives.
-This section reinforces your organization’s proactive commitment to GDPR requirements, not just reactive measures.
+This section reinforces your organization's commitment to meeting GDPR requirements at every stage, not just responding to issues after they arise.

 If you're looking for a GDPR compliance checklist template for your website or email marketing, Asana features help you customize this template for any team, industry, or use case.
 We've included a few of our favorite compliance features below, but review the complete list of Asana features for even more inspiration.